vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/system-settings/single-sign-on.md

 # Single sign-on

-NebulaGraph Dashboard Enterprise Edition supports general accounts, LDAP accounts, and OAuth2.0 accounts.
-This article introduces how to configure the protocols of LDAP and OAuth2.0.
+NebulaGraph Dashboard Enterprise Edition supports general accounts, LDAP accounts, OAuth2.0 accounts, and CAS accounts.
+This article introduces how to configure the protocols of LDAP, OAuth2.0 and CAS.

 !!! note

     - After the configuration is complete, you can create the account and activate the invitation.
 For details，see [Authority management](../5.account-management.md).
-    - You can quickly switch on or off LDAP or OAuth2.0 in the left navigation bar.
+    - You can quickly switch on or off a login method in the left navigation bar.

 ## LDAP configuration